lsst-tstn/tstn-042/index.rst

 LED Drivers
 -----------
-The LED drivers are the `Thorlab LEDD1B <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__T-Cube LED Drivers.
+The LED drivers are the `Thorlab LEDD1B <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__ T-Cube LED Drivers.
 These are used to power the LEDs in the projector.
 The LED Drivers will typically be operating at max power to operate the LEDs in the projector.

 There are ten LED Drivers, each connected to a solid-state relay (SSR) for the 10 LEDs in the projector.
 Each SSR is connected to the LabJack, which sends a signal to each SSR to turn on the LED Driver and the corresponding LED.